-The W3C has released a working draft of the newest Web Content Accessibility Guideline version: WCAG 2.2.
+The World Wide Web Consortium (W3C) has released a working draft of the newest Web Content Accessibility Guidelines (WCAG): version 2.2.
 If you’re working on accessibility for your organization, it’s important to know that this new level of WCAG is anticipated.
-This article provides “at-a-glance” information on this new version of the WCAG, It also includes a direct link to the working document, and background details to get you up to speed.
+This article provides “at-a-glance” information on this new version of the WCAG.
+It also includes a direct link to the working document, and background details to get you up to speed.

 Read the WCAG 2.2 new Working Document now: WCAG 2.2 AA Working Document (HTML)

 This version brings the addition of one new success criteria, Focus Visible (enhanced) (HTML).
 It also includes guidelines to organize and definitions to support it.

 Note this important guidance from WCAG on application of WCAG 2.2 AA:

 “This additive approach helps to make it clear that sites which conform to WCAG 2.2 also conform to WCAG 2.1.
 The Accessibility Guidelines Working Group recommends that sites adopt WCAG 2.2 as their new conformance target, even if formal obligations mention previous versions, to provide improved accessibility and to anticipate future policy changes.”